 Government suicide prevention efforts

-Coordinated by the Ministry of Health, 8 government agencies are responsible for implementation of actions in the New Zealand Suicide Prevention Action Plan 2013–2016: the Ministries of Health, Education, Justice, Social Development and Youth Development; Ministry for Vulnerable Children, Oranga Tamariki; the Department of Corrections and New Zealand Police.
+Coordinated by the Ministry of Health, 8 government agencies are responsible for implementation of actions in the New Zealand Suicide Prevention Action Plan 2013–2016: the Ministries of Health, Education, Justice, Social Development and Youth Development; Oranga Tamariki – Ministry for Children; the Department of Corrections and New Zealand Police.

 Implementation agencies meet regularly through the Inter-Agency Committee on Suicide Prevention to coordinate and support implementation of suicide prevention activities and look for opportunities for further synergies.
 Other agencies represented on the Committee include the Ministry of Pacific Island Affairs, Ministry for Women, Accident Compensation Corporation (ACC) and Te Puni Kōkiri.